Backstepping Mean-Field Density Control for Large-Scale Heterogeneous Nonlinear Stochastic Systems: Problem formulation

 \section{Problem formulation}

 We study the density control problem for a family of $N$ (heterogeneous) strict-feedback stochastic systems given by:

 where

 Throughout this work, the superscription $i$ is reserved to represent the $i$-th system.
-We note that $g_2^i$ are allowed to be different/heterogeneous for different systems.
-We only require the upper system of \eqref{eq:strict-feedback system} to be homogeneous.
-The control objective is to design $u^i$ to stabilize the probability density of $\{x^i\}$ towards a target density.
+Note that we only require the upper system of \eqref{eq:strict-feedback system} to be homogeneous for different $i$.
+The probability density of $\{x^i\}_{i=1}^N$ is given by

+with $\delta_{x}$ being the Dirac distribution.
+The control objective is to design $\{u^i\}_{i=1}^N$ such that $p$ converges to a target density.

-\begin{remark} For clarity, we have restricted our attention to the case of two stages in \eqref{eq:strict-feedback system}.
-However, the backstepping design algorithm to be presented later generalizes easily to systems with more stages:
+\begin{remark} For clarity, we restrict our attention to the case when \eqref{eq:strict-feedback system} has two stages.
+However, the backstepping design to be presented generalizes to systems with more stages:

 where $\bar{v}_l^i=[(v_1^i)^T,\dots,(v_l^i)^T]^T$ and $M_i+1$ is the length of stages of the $i$-th system.
-The objective is to design $u^i$ to stabilize the probability density of $\{x^i\}$ (the states of the first stage).
+The objective is then to design $\{u^i\}_{i=1}^N$ to stabilize the density of $\{x^i\}_{i=1}^N$ (the states of the first stage).
 Again, only \eqref{eq:top of cascade} is required to be homogeneous.
 The remaining stages \eqref{eq:middle of cascade}-\eqref{eq:bottom of cascade} can be heterogeneous with different length.
 This is because in our backstepping design, only the first step is identical for all systems.
 The remaining steps are performed independently for different systems.
 The generalization will be made clear later. \end{remark}

 Resume our discussion on \eqref{eq:strict-feedback system}.
-We treat the collection of states $\{x^i\}$ as being driven by the same continuous vector field $v(x,t)$ such that $v(x^i(t),t)=v^i(x^i(t),t)$ for all $t$.
+We treat the collection of states $\{x^i\}_{i=1}^N$ as being driven by the same continuous vector field $v(x,t)$ such that $v(x^i(t),t)=v^i(x^i(t),t)$ for all $t$.
 In other words, when projecting onto the trajectory of the $i$-th system, $v$ coincides with $v^i$.
 In this case, the lower equation of \eqref{eq:strict-feedback system} is understood as the time differential of $v^i(x^i(t),t)$ along the trajectory $x^i(t)$.
 Note that we implicitly assume that $v^i(x^i(t),t)=v^j(x^j(t),t)$ when $x^i(t)=x^j(t)$ for all $i\neq j$ and all $t$.
 This is a mild assumption.
 Notice that $x^i$ are all stochastic processes and the probability of $x^i=x^j$ for some $j$ is 0.
 Hence, even if the above assumption is violated, it will not cause any problem to the analysis.